ICBC is not allowed to deduct disability benefits in situations where you pay all or part of the premiums

-The advantage is that the law of Canada has evolved so that it is very favorable to an injured person.
-In most situations, contrary to what ICBC may tell you, ICBC cannot deduct the disability benefits paid to you when considering settlement on your claim.
+On accidents that occurred before May 17, 2018, there is a significant advantage to having access to a disability plan.
+In most situations, ICBC cannot deduct the disability benefits paid to you when considering settlement on your injury claim.
 In other words, if your net wage loss is $10,000 and you were paid $5,000 in disability benefits, ICBC does not pay you $5,000.
 They pay you $10,000.

 ICBC is not allowed to deduct disability benefits in situations where you pay all or part of the premiums of the disability insurance plan.
-Also, if there is a right of subrogation (“substitution”) on the part of the insurance company then ICBC cannot deduct the amount of the disability benefit you received from the ICBC claim.
-Further, if the disability plan you are receiving through your employer is part of an employment package negotiated on behalf of a union or by you, ICBC cannot deduct the disability benefits paid to you from the ICBC claim.
+Also, if there is a right of subrogation (i.e. request for repayment), on the part of the insurance company, then ICBC cannot deduct the amount of the disability benefit you received from the ICBC claim.
+Further, if the disability plan you are receiving through your employer is part of an employment package negotiated on behalf of a union or by you, ICBC cannot deduct the disability benefits paid to you.

 As you can see, in almost every situation, ICBC will not be able to deduct the disability payments because it’s quite easy to find yourself in one of the three exceptions noted above.

-One of the issues that usually arise when your employer or insurance company pays disability benefits is whether or not your employer or insurance company has a right to get paid back the disability benefits.
-This is called a subrogation claim.
+One of the issues that usually arise when your employer or insurance company pays disability benefits is whether your employer or insurance company has a right to be repaid the disability benefits.
+This is called a “subrogation” claim.
 Often, the employer or insurance company wants you to sign a reimbursement agreement so that they can get paid back.
-Before you do so, it’s very wise to get some legal advice.
+Before you do so, it’s wise to get some legal advice.

 The second question is how much should one pay the employer or insurance company back?
-Often, they want you to sign a reimbursement agreement, which basically says that you have to pay back 100% of the disability benefits if you recover any money from ICBC or another third-party source.
-This type of agreement is unfair to you because, for example, if you have to go the litigation route and spend money on legal fees, why should you have to pay back 100% of the disability benefits when you do not receive, in your pocket, 100% recovery in the settlement?
-In addition, if there is an issue in the ICBC claim that prevents you from recovering 100% of your damages (e.g. liability fight), which is often the case, why should the employer or insurance company get 100% recovery?
-If they did receive 100% recovery, you would end up paying money to them out of your settlement which is not part of the money you received from ICBC to compensate you for wage loss during the period you are being paid disability benefits.
+Often, they want you to sign a reimbursement agreement, which basically says that you must pay back 100% of the disability benefits if you recover any money from ICBC.
+This type of agreement is unfair to you because, for example, if you must go the litigation route and spend money on legal fees, why should you have to pay back 100% of the disability benefits when you do not receive, in your pocket, 100% recovery in the settlement?
+In addition, if there is an issue in the ICBC claim that prevents you from recovering 100% of your damages (e.g. liability fight, intervening accident, pre-accident health issue, etc.), why should the employer or insurance company get 100% recovery?
+If they did get 100% of their payments back, you would end up paying money to them out of other parts of your settlement (e.g. non-pecuniary damages).

-Of note, TTD benefits paid by ICBC to you under Part VII are deductible.
+Of note, TTD benefits paid by ICBC to you under Part VII are deductible from the end settlement of the tort/injury claim with ICBC.